jcmoraisjr/haproxy-ingress/README.md

 * `ingress.kubernetes.io/session-cookie-name`: the name of the cookie. `INGRESSCOOKIE` is the default value if not declared.
 * `ingress.kubernetes.io/session-cookie-strategy`: the cookie strategy to use (insert, rewrite, prefix). `insert` is the default value if not declared.

-Note for `dynamic-scaling` users only: the hash of the server is built based on it's name.
+Note for `dynamic-scaling` users only, v0.5 or older: the hash of the server is built based on it's name.
 When the slots are scaled down, the remaining servers might change it's server name on HAProxy configuration.
 In order to circumvent this, always configure the slot increment at least as much as the number of replicas of the deployment that need to use affinity.
 This